You’re not brand new to Amazon, and yet…

 Speaking of suppressed listings, quality issues can keep your items in limbo for a long time.
 So let’s get to the most common ones:

 - A Title Over 200 Characters: It’s even less for some categories.
-200 Characters is about two lines of text, yet if a lot of text is squished together, it may be too long.
+200 Characters is about two lines of text.
+If a lot of text is squished together; this may be too long.
 Use a character counter to help you.

 - Missing Valid UPC: See the requirements on Amazon here for this specific issue.

 - Not Putting in Vital Info: Depending on the category, information missing about size, color or other required item information will keep your listing suppressed.
 See further category explanations here.

 - Inappropriate Keywords: This includes putting keywords for an English listing in Spanish to try to draw in a different market.
 It almost always backfires.

 - Images Not Meeting Requirements: There are so many requirements, but the most important image is the main image, which must always have a white background.
 Check out all of the requirements on Amazon here.